package-operator/package-operator/README.md

 ## Project Status

-Package Operator had it's first stable release and is in limited production use.
+Package Operator is used in production and the concepts proven.

-The APIs have not been finalized and may be subject to breaking changes with future releases.
+The Core APIs are generally stable and breaking changes should only happen in exceptional circumstances.\
+Be careful to check the change notes for alpha and beta APIs.

 ## Features